dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 invocation is treated as in the pre-feature language when it resolves to a constructor declared by the class `C`.

+In the case where the context type schema for this invocation fully determines the actual type arguments of `C`, the expression is changed to receive said actual type arguments, `C<T1 ..
+Tm>.name(args)`, and treated as described above.

 In the case where the invocation resolves to exactly one constructor `C.name` (or `C`) declared by a static extension `E`, the invocation is treated as `E.C.name(args)` (respectively `E.C(args)`).